Mission Milano

-Mission Milano (王牌逗王牌) is a 2016 Chinese-Hong Kong action adventure comedy film directed by Wong Jing, produced by and starring Andy Lau.
-The film co-stars Huang Xiaoming, Shen Teng, Wong Cho-lam, Michelle Hu and Nana Ouyang.
+Mission Milano (王牌逗王牌) is a 2016 action adventure comedy film written and directed by Wong Jing, who co-produced with Andy Lau.
+A Chinese-Hong Kong co-production, the film stars Andy Lau, Huang Xiaoming, Shen Teng, Wong Cho-lam, Michelle Hu and Nana Ou-yang.
 It was released in China on September 30, 2016.

 Synopsis

 Rogue terrorists steal the revolutionary invention, the Seed of God, for world domination.
 After Interpol agent Sir Sampan's underhanded tactics to recruit young billionaire Luo, the team rallies to rescue and retrieve their prized invention.

 Cast

 Reception

 The film has grossed CN¥198.4 million at the Chinese box office.